 - Cryotherapy.
 Instead of burning away the scars, freezing cold temperatures are used to stop more blood vessels from spreading on the retina.
 This is an older form of ROP treatment.
 It also causes a loss of side vision.

 - Injection.
 A newer way to treat ROP is to put an anti-cancer drug into each eye.
-Bevacizumab (Avastin) blocks new growth of blood vessels in tumors, and it can do the same in eyes.
+Bevacizumab (Avastin), or a similar medication, blocks new growth of blood vessels in tumors, and it can do the same in eyes.
 This treatment is promising, but more research is needed to make sure there aren't long-term side effects.
 It's also unclear whether the ROP may come back over time.

 If the retina is detached, your child's doctor may need to do a more complex surgery: